DR ANDREW LOTHIAN

-- Greenhouse policy in South Australia and contributing to national policy;
+- Greenhouse policy in South Australia and contributed to National policy;

-- South Australia’s first State of Environment report and contributing to subsequent reports;
+- South Australia’s first State of Environment report and contributed to subsequent reports;

 - Preparation of the first Environmental Resources Study of the Murray-Darling Basin covering three States of Australia;

-- Advancing environmental valuation studies and the development of the environmental industry in South Australia;
+- Advanced environmental valuation studies and the development of the environmental industry in South Australia;

 - Preparation of site contamination legislation;